This sweet peach freezer jam is made with fresh peaches but doesn't require difficult canning skills. Easy jam for beginners.

 It was soooooo worth it.

-Annie did traditional canning with her recipe but I have tweaked the ingredients and method to make this a freezer jam recipe.
 I haven't tried traditional canning yet and that was one thing just "too much" in the middle of our move.
 Since I'm already familiar with freezer jams, it made this far less daunting to experiment.

 While this makes a very yummy toast topper, I highly recommend slathering it all over homemade biscuits.
 DANG they know how to make biscuits down here!
 I've had to forcibly avoid eating too many of them but they are just bakery heaven.